 In both cases I was an unorganized mess.
 Materials all over.
 I had the wrong tools.
 I was literally uncomfortable.
 And in both cases, things weren’t turning out so great.
 Self doubt leaked in and I thought, “This is a waste of time.”

 I realized this morning that all these feelings were related to being new to something.
 Thankfully, I had the perspective of the two very different projects.
-Otherwise I would have thought, “I’m not good at that.”
-When I looked over at my watercolor setup this morning, I saw all the things these past years have given me – routines, methods, techniques, the right tools, etc. These things make it easier to sit down and create comfortably and not let self doubt in (as much).
+Otherwise I would have thought, “I’m not good at blank.”
+When I looked over at my watercolor setup this morning, I saw all the things these past years have given me – routines, methods, techniques, the right tools, etc. These things make it easier to sit down and create comfortably and not let self doubt in.

 If I continue with acrylics or dioramas or any other new thing, over time things will get better and easier.
 If you are a beginner – don’t give up!
 Allow time to work out the kinks.
-Then you’ll have a comfortable “space” to freely create.
+You’ll start to feel comfortable which will allow you to create more freely.